benibela/videlibri/README.md

 Calling the actions through the Internet Tools library does not use any of the Pascal source of VideLibri in this repository, actually it uses nothing of this repository except the system definitions in data/libraries/templates.
 However, you might like to use all of VideLibri in your Pascal project, e.g. to avoid confusion between a book object storing a search query,  book objects returned form an OPAC result listing and book objects returned form a detail page.
 Then you can interlink your project with VideLibri, basically running all of VideLibri invisibly in the background. `TBookListReader` in `booklistreader` is another wrapper around the XQuery interpreter to call a single action from a template, similarly to the Xidel output, but reading all book objects into a Pascal class `TBook`. `libraryaccess.pas` and `librarysearcheraccess.pas` integrate everything, wrapping the actions themselves in Pascal classes and calling them from new threads.

 Last but not least, you can use VideLibri as *Java library*.
 There are two packages: `de.benibela.videlibri.jni` with a single file `Bridge.java`, and the package `de.benibela.internettools` to configure okhttp.
 The class `Bridge` interacts with the Pascal code of VideLibri through JNI after loading all of VideLibri from a .so file, which again is a true dynamic library.
 Rather than calling the multipage template actions directly, you call the corresponding method of the Java class, which then calls the action through JNI, e.g. action search-connect corresponds to a method `VLSearchConnect`.
-Searches are performed in memory only directly calling the interpreted multipage actions; account access is a three step process, since all account data is stored in the filesystem: First the account is registered with the method `VLAddAccount`, then the method `VLUpdateAccount` can call all account actions, and finally `VLGetBooks` returns the lend books.
+Searches are performed in memory only directly calling the interpreted multipage actions; account access is a three step process, since all account data is stored in the filesystem: First the account is registered with the method `VLAddAccount`, then the method `VLUpdateAccount` can call all account actions, and finally `VLGetBooks` returns the borrowed books.
 The book objects have the same properties as those dumped by Xidel, but they are automatically read into a Java class Bridge.Book.

 Contributing
 -------------